xavierfoucrier/inbox-notifier/README.md

 * Inbox statistics preview - *display drafts/labels/unreads/totals messages from the inbox*
 * Attachment information - *notice when a message have one or more attachments*
 * Network reconnection - *try to reconnect to the network when the internet connection is lost*
+* User privacy - *use Cloudflare DNS and fallback to Google if needed*
 * Scheduled synchronization - *disable the synchronization to have a peaceful weekend*
 * Update service - *keep the application up to date*